zero-radiance/zero-radiance.github.io/_source_/content/post/particle-volume.md

     \frac{I\_o}{E\_i}.
 $$

-[^4]: It is not measured on the surface of the particle, so there are no cosine factors.
+[^4]: It is not measured with respect to the surface of the particle, so there are no cosine factors.

 These two directions are typically specified in the reference frame of the particle.
 There is an implicit dependence on the orientation of the particle with respect to the incident wave - it comes into play if the particle is anisotropic.